AMReX-Codes/amrex/GOVERNANCE.rst

 Role
 ^^^^

-The technical committee (TC) is the core governance body, where under normal operations most ideas are discussed and decisions are made.
+The technical committee (TC) is the core governance body, where, under normal operations, most ideas are discussed and decisions are made.
 Individual TC members can approve and merge code changes.
-Usually, they seek approval by another maintainer for their own changes, too.
+TC members are expected to seek approval of another maintainer for their own changes, except under exigent circumstances.
-TC members lead - and weigh in on - technical discussions and, if needed, can call for a vote between TC members for a technical decision.
+TC members lead - and weigh in on - technical discussions and, if needed, can call for a vote of the TC for a technical decision.
-TC members merge/close PRs and issues, and moderate (including block/mute) bad actors.
+TC members can merge/close PRs and issues, and moderate (including block/mute) bad actors.
 The TC can propose governance changes to the SC.